 Location.
 44° 23.742′ N, 72° 57.431′ W. Marker is near Richmond, Vermont, in Chittenden County.
 Marker is on East Main Street (U.S. 2), on the right when traveling west.
 Marker is located at the Farmstand for VYCC (Vermont Youth Conservation Corps).
 Touch for map.
 Marker is at or near this postal address: 1949 East Main Street, Richmond VT 05477, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Huntington Gorge / Deaths at the Huntington Gorge (approx. 2 miles away); The Round Church / Richmond, Vermont (approx. 2.1 miles away); The Citizens of Richmond (approx. 2.1 miles away); Richmond's Fallen Son (approx. 2.1 miles away); A Tribute to the Cochran Family of Richmond, VT "Snowflake" Bentley (approx. 5.2 miles away); Early Black Settlers (approx. 7.7 miles away); Chittenden Mills (approx. 7.8 miles away).
+Huntington Gorge / Deaths at the Huntington Gorge (approx. 2 miles away); The Round Church / Richmond, Vermont (approx. 2.1 miles away); The Citizens of Richmond (approx. 2.1 miles away); Richmond's Fallen Son (approx. A Tribute to the Cochran Family of Richmond, VT (approx. 2.1 miles away); The Long Trail (approx. 2½ miles away); "Snowflake" Bentley (approx. 5.2 miles away); Early Black Settlers (approx. 7.7 miles away).
 Touch for a list and map of all markers in Richmond.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on August 3, 2015, by Kevin Craft of Bedford, Quebec.
-This page has been viewed 221 times since then and 12 times this year.
-Photos: 1, 2. submitted on August 3, 2015, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.
+This page was last revised on December 22, 2020.
+It was originally submitted on August 3, 2015, by Kevin Craft of Bedford, Quebec.
+This page has been viewed 284 times since then and 15 times this year.
+Photos: 1, 2. submitted on August 3, 2015, by Kevin Craft of Bedford, Quebec.
+3. submitted on December 13, 2020, by Allen C. Browne of Silver Spring, Maryland. • Bill Pfingsten was the editor who published this page.